serpapi/Wander/README.md

-Replicate Wanderlust demo that shown in OpenAI Dev Day. <br>
+Replicate Wanderlust demo that shown in OpenAI Dev Day. <br/>
 Enhanced with real time information using SerpApi.

 # Status